ltOgt/GID/README.md

 Similar to [stenography (shorthand)](https://en.wikipedia.org/wiki/Shorthand), reducing the amount of characters that need to be written significantly improves your speed.
 This might come in handy when the subject of your notes is `moving quickly`.
 (Think meetings, lectures, calls, interviews, fleeting ideas ...)
-When your writing can keep up with the content, you tend to `miss less` of it.
+When your notes can keep up with the content, you tend to `miss less` of it.

 Using *GID* might not speed you up much in the start; in fact it might even make you slower.
 Since I just made up the symbols as I went and never had to learn them, the speed increase is one of the largest benefits for me personally.